akosgarai/go_opengl_playground/pkg/mesh/README.md

 ## Point mesh

 It is a mesh extension for point objects.
 It's parameter list isn't extended, but it has an `Add` function for extending the mesh.
 It's necessary, because the `NewPointMesh` function returns an empty mesh, so that we have to fill it with the verticies one by one.
 It's `Draw` function gets the Shader as input.
 It makes the uniform setup, buffer bindings, draws with points, and then cleans up.

+## Color mesh

+It is a mesh extension for colored opbjects.
+The colors are set in the verticies.
+Its parameter list is exended with the followings:

+- **Indicies** - In the Draw function the gl.DrawElements function is used, so that i have to maintain a buffer for the indicies.
+These are the values that i can pass to the buffer.
+- **ebo** - The element buffer object identifier. the indicies are stored here.

+Its `Draw` function gets the Shader as input.
+It makes the uniform setup, buffer bindings, draws with triangles and then cleans up.
+The `NewColorMesh` returns a color mesh.

+## Textured color mesh

+It is a mesh extension for textured object where the object color also counts.
+Its parameter list is extended with the followings:

+- **Indicies** - In the Draw function the gl.DrawElements function is used, so that i have to maintain a buffer for the indicies.
+These are the values that i can pass to the buffer.
+- **Textures** - The textures that are used for covering the drew mesh.
+- **ebo** - The element buffer object identifier. the indicies are stored here.

+It's `Draw` function gets the Shader as input.
+It makes the uniform setup, buffer bindings, draws with triangles, and then cleans up.
+The `NewTexturedColoredMesh` function returns a textured colored mesh.